 It is unclear how many of the new arrivals are really “migrants” (i.e. who are coming to Germany only temporarily), and how many are “immigrants” (i.e. staying permanently).
 The same applies to the departures: will emigration movements be temporary or permanent?

-In 2018, the majority of immigrants to Germany were Europeans (about 67 percent).
-According to the Migration Report, about 53 percent of the 1.58 million new arrivals were EU citizens.
+In 2019, the majority of immigrants to Germany came from another European country (about 66 percent).
+About 51 per cent of the new arrivals moved to Germany from an EU country.
 Approximately 14 percent of the new arrivals came from Asia, about 4 percent from Africa.
-Most arrivals in 2018 hold the following nationalities:
+SourceFederal Statistical Office on request by MEDIENDIENST INTEGRATION, calculations by MEDIENDIENST

 In the immigration debate, the paramount issue at present is the rising numbers of refugees.
 But in this context one thing is often forgotten: this is not the first time that Germany has experienced increased levels of migration.
 People have been immigrating to Germany for a very long time.
 Others leave the country to seek their fortunes elsewhere.
 The MEDIENDIENST provides an overview of the major migration movements involved.

 In Germany’s migration history, there have been different phases of migration, with concomitantly disparate reasons.
 Germany was seldom an immigration or emigration country exclusively.
 In the 19th century, emigration to America was the dominant phenomenon, whereas the early 20th century saw large numbers of workers immigrating.
 The two world wars were characterised by expulsions, deportations and slave labour.
 The majority of immigrants after the end of the Second World War came

 - by means of recruitment agreements as what were called “guest workers” (1955 to 1973),

 - through family reunification for foreigners already living in Germany (primarily between 1973 and 1985, but also up to the present day),

 - as asylum-seekers (late 1980s and early 1990s),